Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: Experiments and results

 Faster R-CNN~\cite{faster2015} is used to obtain the public results of bounding-boxes firstly.
 In MOTDT and DeepSORT, we use the train set of HiEve and the ground truth to fine-tune the official deep models in these methods.
 Then, we evaluate them in the HiEve test dataset with the public detection results.
 The threshold of detections is set to be 0.2.

 \textbf{Results and Analysis}

-The results of these three baselines are shown in \autoref{table:mot} and \autoref{fig:visualized_mot}.
-We can observe that all three methods perform poorly on our dataset.
+The results of these baselines are shown in \autoref{table:mot} and \autoref{fig:visualized_mot}.
+We can observe that all of their performances are not ideal.
 This is because our dataset has complex scenes and a large number of overlapping targets, making identification and tracking more difficult.
-IOUtracker performs best on our dataset, while MOTDT~\cite{motda2018} and DeepSORT~\cite{deepsort2017} have a relatively worse performance.
-Meanwhile, the joint detection-and-tracking solution~\cite{wang2019towards,zhang2020fair} also perform worse than simple IOU Tracker.
-The reason is that our dataset contains a large number of crowded scenes and occlusions, so it is hard for either ReID or backbone model to extract representative features to distinguish different object instances.
+IOUtracker~\cite{ioutracker2017} performs best on our dataset, while MOTDT~\cite{motda2018} and DeepSORT~\cite{deepsort2017} have relatively worse performance.
+Meanwhile, the joint detection-and-tracking solution JDE~\cite{wang2019towards}, CenterTrack, and FairMOT~\cite{zhang2020fair} also performs worse than the simple IOU Tracker.
+The reason is that HiEve contains numerous crowded scenes and occlusions, so it's hard to extract discriminative features to distinguish different object instances.